Nightstop Volunteer Host

-Delivering this role requires the following key tasks when you host as well as a willingness to fully participate in the administrative tasks that are necessary for Sussex Nightstop to adhere to Nightstop UK quality standards.
+Delivering this role requires the following key tasks when you host as well as full participation in the administrative tasks that are necessary for Sussex Nightstop to adhere to De Paul Nightstop UK quality standards.

 Each time you host a Nightstop guest you’ll need to:

 - Liaise with the Coordinator to agree the practicalities of the hosting arrangement with guest

 - Communicate a time when your guest is expected to leave in the morning